RinSanom/CreatUserSystem/README.md

-In this program allow you too create user and show notificationon tetegram.
-Is using MVC pahtern and Collection framwork of java
+"This program allows you to create users and send notifications on Telegram.
+It follows the MVC pattern and utilizes Java's Collection Framework.